CIS565-Fall-2014/Project3-Pathtracer/README.md

 ## REQUIREMENTS
 In this project, you are given code for:

-* Loading, reading, and storing the TAKUAscene scene description format
+* Loading, reading, and storing the scene scene description format
 * Example functions that can run on both the CPU and GPU for generating random numbers, spherical intersection testing, and surface point sampling on cubes
 * A class for handling image operations and saving images